-For some of the following problems you will need to digest some new content in the book.
-We will spend some time discussing these concepts in class during the time you have available to work on the exam.
+For the following problems you will need to digest new content in our problem sequence.
+We will spend time discussing some of these concepts in class during the time you have available to work on the exam.
 However, you should not wait until I have discussed the relevant topics.
 Just dig in and get started.

-For the problems below that are from the book, you may only use results from the book that come before the corresponding problem.
+For each problem you may only use results from the book that come before the corresponding problem.